-So, in her honor, I’m sharing the one recipe she *always* asks for at Thanksgiving
+I’m sharing this recipe with you, because it’s the one my sister always asks for at Thanksgiving.

 First, you need to meet my sister, Robin: